TpRedNinja/Route-Tracker/README.md

 ## Developer's Note

-This project was developed through a combination of my own code and assistance from GitHub Copilot.
-I wrote some of the code not much but some or modify code when it was shit, discovered all memory addresses and pointers, and designed the overall architecture.
+This project was developed through a combination of custom implementation and assistance from GitHub Copilot.
+I personally discovered all memory addresses and pointers, designed the overall architecture, and wrote/modified significant portions of the code.

-The extensive comments throughout the code serve as reminders when I return after breaks from development.
-They help me quickly understand what each component does without having to relearn the entire codebase.
+The extensive comments throughout the code serve as documentation and reminders when returning to development after breaks.
+They help quickly understand component functionality without having to relearn the entire codebase.

-This project represents my learning journey in software development, combining my game knowledge with programming concepts to create a useful tool for the speedrunning community.
+This project represents my journey in software development, combining game knowledge with programming concepts to create a comprehensive tool for the speedrunning community.

 ## Legal Notice

 This tool does not modify any game files or game memory.
 It only reads data already accessible within the games.
 Use at your own discretion as terms of service for online components may vary.

-**Disclaimer**: This project was developed with some AI assistance through GitHub Copilot alongside significant custom implementation and game memory research by the author.
+**Disclaimer**: This project was developed with AI assistance through GitHub Copilot alongside significant custom implementation and game memory research by the author.